Dash323/BEWD_Final_Project/proposal.md

-'for my final project, I want to...'
+'for my final project, I want to...ff'